The Success of Japanese Denim

 America was the first place to adopt denim jeans as leisurewear, around the time of the Great War, since then iconic brands like Levi’s emerged

 Edwin– Founded in 1961, thanks to the determination of Mr Tsunemi (founder of the brand) to develop the industry, Edwin jeans were born and by ’63 he had produced the world’s heaviest ring-spun denim jean at 16oz, with an iconic three-colour selvedge.
 Their reputation has continued to grow since then leading them to be nicknamed “The Levi’s of Japan“.

 Below (right): the famous multicoloured selvedge of Edwin

-Evisu– Hideko Yamane was another of the pioneers in the fledgling Japanese denim industry, though he arrived onto the scene later in the 1990’s.
+Evisu– Hideko Yamane was another of the pioneers in the fledgling Japanese denim industry, though he arrived on the scene later in the 1990s.
 He owned a loom very similar to an original American one which created the very first denim products; he then hand-produced a dozen pairs of jeans a day, painting his own seagull logo on the back.
 His method was very labour-intensive and it wasn’t the practice of mass producers who rivalled his products any longer.
 The brand amassed such a following and reputation for its superior quality product that it became one of the most expensive jeans on the market for the craft which had been put into each pair.

 Below: Evisu became notorious for relentless attention to minute details

-It is mainly due to the work of these two brands that most major European fashion designers subsequently released a range of Japanese styled denim jeans.
-The nation’s fascination with denim led their native manufacturers to achieve a level of expertise which many consider to be greater than their original American idols who had let the mass market saturate their product.
+It is mainly due to the work of these two brands that most major European fashion designers subsequently released a range of Japanese style denim jeans.
+The nation’s fascination with denim led their native manufacturers to achieve a level of expertise that many consider to be greater than their original American idols who had let the mass market saturate their product.
 The Japanese became craftsmen, whilst the Americans became commercialised.